kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module4-wlcprovisioning.md

 ### Step 1 - ***Provisioning Workflow for the Wireless Controller***

 1. Open a web browser on the Windows Workstation Jump host.
-Open a connection to DNA Center and select the hamburger menu icon to open the menu.
+Open a connection to Catalyst Center and select the hamburger menu icon to open the menu.
 Select `Provision>Network Devices>Inventory`.

    ![json](./images/module2-wlans/dnac-menu-provision-inventory.png?raw=true "Import JSON")